misterhat/livelook/README.md

 ### livelook.getShareFileList(username, done)
 get all the files a user is sharing. may take a while as some people share large amounts of files, and the message must be decompressed.

+### livelook.searchUserShares(username, query, done)
+search a user's shares for a query. nicotine users max out at 50 by default.

 ## see also